CyannSyin/CyannSyin.github.io/_pages/about.md

 Hello, I'm Nicole.
-I'm a undergraduate student from [SiChuan University](https://www.scu.edu.cn/).
+I'm a undergraduate student from [Sichuan University](https://www.scu.edu.cn/).
 I was a medical student, and now I am an engineering student.

 You can find my CV here: [Nicole's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).